chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

           0 -0.000014 6.962307  0.000057

 .. note::
     The drag coefficient obtained in this case is higher than the drag coefficient for a cylinder at a Reynolds number of 1 as the size of the domain is not large enough relative to the diameter of the cylinder.
-The flow around the cylinder is then constrained by the lateral boundaries, and this incrases the drag coefficient.
+The flow around the cylinder is then constrained by the lateral boundaries, and this increases the drag coefficient.